Ontology Object Properties are Data Model Associative Entities – not Relationships

 Abstract

 Model transformations depend on mapping meta-model elements of the source to elements of the target model.
-Academic papers, commercial tools, and education map the ontology class to the logical data model (LDM) entity, the data property to the attribute, and the erroneous object property to the relationship.
+Academic papers, commercial tools, and education map the ontology class to the logical data model (LDM) entity, the data property to the attribute, and, erroneously, the object property to the relationship.

 The Semantic Data Model emphasizes the common relations between entities.
 Ontology-derived Conceptual Data Models are Semantic Models by their origin.
-The Association or Associative entity is the appropriate design pattern to capture semantics within the limits of the Entity-Relationship Diagrams.
+The Association or Associative entity is the appropriate design pattern for capturing semantics within the limits of Entity-Relationship Diagrams.

-This article examines where the ontology object property to LDM relationship transformation fails for unconstrained cardinalities in the Open World ontology, ternary and higher relations, and critical RDF-S/OWL definitions for sub – and inverse object properties.
+This article examines the points at which the ontology object property to LDM relationship transformation fails for unconstrained cardinalities in the Open World ontology, including ternary and higher relations, as well as critical RDF-S/OWL definitions for sub- and inverse object properties.

 I propose that the Associative Entity, rather than a mere relationship, is the correct mapping of object properties.